65% Keyboard & Keycap Guide: Everything You Need to Know

 • Polling rate of 1000Hz or higher

-The 65 keyboard case is one of the biggest factors in how your board sounds and feels.
+The case is one of the biggest factors in how your board sounds and feels.
 Here's a breakdown of the most common options:

 • Plastic (ABS/Polycarbonate): Lightweight, budget-friendly, and flex-friendly.
 Polycarbonate cases have a unique bouncy feel loved by many typists.